Sam Wanamaker

+Wanamaker was the father of actress Zoë Wanamaker, and the uncle of film historian Marc Wanamaker.

 Early life

-Wanamaker was born in Chicago, Illinois, the son of tailor Maurice Wattenmacker (Manus Watmakher) and Molly (née Bobele).
-His parents were Ukrainian Jews from Mykolaiv.
-He was the younger of two brothers, the elder being William, long-term cardiologist at Cedars-Sinai Medical Center.
+Wanamaker was born in Chicago, the son of tailor Maurice Wattenmacker (Manus Watmakher) and Molly (née Bobele).
+His parents were both Jewish immigrants from the Russian Empire.
+His father Maurice was from Mykolaiv, in present-day Ukraine.
+He was the younger of two brothers, the elder being William, a cardiologist at Cedars-Sinai Medical Center.

-He trained at the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) and at Drake University and began working with summer stock theatre companies in Chicago and northern Wisconsin, where he helped build the stage of the Peninsula Players Theatre in 1937.
+He trained at the Goodman School of Drama, then at the Art Institute of Chicago (now at DePaul University) and at Drake University.
+He began working with summer stock theatre companies in Chicago and northern Wisconsin, where he helped build the stage of the Peninsula Players Theatre in 1937.

 Career

 Wanamaker began his acting career in traveling shows and later worked on Broadway.
-In 1942 he starred with Ingrid Bergman in the play Joan of Lorraine and directed Two Gentlemen from Athens the following year.
+In 1942, he starred with Ingrid Bergman in Joan of Lorraine and directed Two Gentlemen from Athens the following year.

-In 1943, Wanamaker was part of the cast of the play Counterattack at the National Theatre, Washington, D.C.
+In 1943, Wanamaker was part of the cast of the play Counterattack at the National Theatre in Washington, D.C.
 During the play, he became enamored of the ideals of communism.
-He attended Drake University prior to serving in the U.S. Army between 1943 and 1946, during the Second World War.
+He attended Drake University before serving in the U.S. Army from 1943 to 1946, during World War II.
 In 1947, he returned to civilian life as an actor and director.
-In 1948 he starred in and directed the original Broadway production of Goodbye, My Fancy.
+In 1948, he starred in and directed the original Broadway production of Goodbye, My Fancy.

 In 1951, Wanamaker made a speech welcoming the return of two of the Hollywood Ten.
 In 1952, at the height of the McCarthy "Red Scare" period, Wanamaker, who was then acting in the UK, learned that despite his distinguished service in the Army during World War II, his years as a communist could lead to his being blacklisted in Hollywood.
 He consequently decided to remain in England, where he reestablished his career as a stage and film actor, along with becoming a director and producer.
 He explained:

 In 1952, he made his debut as both actor and director in London in Clifford Odets' Winter Journey.
 The play, which co-starred Michael Redgrave, was considered "sensational" by critics.
 He later appeared in other plays, including The Big Knife, The Shrike, The Rainmaker, and A Hatful of Rain.
-In 1956 he directed the British premiere of Bertolt Brecht and Kurt Weill's musical play The Threepenny Opera (revived in New York in 1954 in a translation by Marc Blitzstein.)
+In 1956, he directed the British premiere of Bertolt Brecht and Kurt Weill's musical play The Threepenny Opera (revived in New York in 1954 in a translation by Marc Blitzstein.)